Tasmania: Cuisine

 Tasmania now has a wide range of restaurants, in part due to the arrival of immigrants and changing cultural patterns.
-Scattered across Tasmania are many vineyards, and Tasmanian beer brands such as Boags and Cascade are known and sold in Mainland Australia.
+Scattered across Tasmania are many vineyards, and Tasmanian beer brands such as Boags and Cascade are known and sold in mainland Australia.
 King Island off the northwestern coast of Tasmania has a reputation for boutique cheeses and dairy products.

 The Central Cookery Book was written in 1930 by A. C. Irvine and is still popular in Australia and even internationally.
-Tasmanian cuisine is often unique, and has won many awards.
+Tasmanian cuisine is often unique and has won many awards.
 One example is the Hartshorn Distillery, which has won prizes in the World Vodka Awards for three years in a row since 2017.

 Events

 To foster tourism, the state government encourages or supports several annual events in and around the island.
 The best known of these is the Sydney to Hobart Yacht Race, starting on Boxing Day in Sydney and usually arriving at Constitution Dock in Hobart around three to four days later, during the Taste of Tasmania, an annual food and wine festival.
-Other events include the road rally Targa Tasmania which attracts rally drivers from around the world and is staged all over the state, over five days.
-Rural or regional events include Agfest, a three-day agricultural show held at Carrick (just west of Launceston) in early May and NASA supported TastroFest – Tasmania's Astronomy Festival, held early August in Ulverstone (North West Tasmania).
+Other events include the Targa Tasmania rally which attracts rally drivers from around the world and is staged all over the state, over five days.
+Rural or regional events include Agfest, a three-day agricultural show held at Carrick (just west of Launceston) in early May and NASA supported TastroFest – Tasmania's Astronomy Festival, held early August in Ulverstone (Northwest Tasmania).
 The Royal Hobart Show and Royal Launceston Show are both held in October annually.

-Music events held in Tasmania include the Falls Festival at Marion Bay (a Victorian event now held in both Victoria and Tasmania on New Year's Eve), the Festival of Voices, a national celebration of song held each year in Hobart attracting international and national teachers and choirs in the heart of Winter, MS Fest is a charity music event held in Launceston, to raise money for those with multiple sclerosis.
-The Cygnet Folk Festival is one Australia's most iconic folk music festivals and is held in Cygnet in the Huon Valley every year in January, the Tasmanian Lute Festival is an early music event held in different locations in Tasmania every two years.
+Music events held in Tasmania include the Falls Festival at Marion Bay (a Victorian event now held in both Victoria and Tasmania on New Year's Eve); the Festival of Voices, a national celebration of song held each year in Hobart attracting international and national teachers and choirs in the heart of Winter; and MS Fest, a charity music event held in Launceston to raise money for those with multiple sclerosis.
+The Cygnet Folk Festival is one of Australia's most iconic folk music festivals and is held in Cygnet in the Huon Valley every year in January.
+The Tasmanian Lute Festival is an early music event held in different locations in Tasmania every two years.
 Recent additions to the state arts events calendar include the 10 Days on the Island arts festival, MONA FOMA, run by David Walsh and curated by Brian Ritchie and Dark Mofo also run by David Walsh and curated by Leigh Carmichael.

 The Unconformity is a three-day festival held every two years in Queenstown on the West Coast.
 Each February in Evandale a penny-farthing championships are held.